Esri/calcite-design-system/conventions/Documentation.md

 ## Storybook

 Calcite Components uses [Storybook](https://storybook.js.org/) to provide an interactive showcase of components with accompanying documentation and also to provide previews for screenshot testing.
-Storybook is deployed during every `next` release, whereas as the [SDK site](https://developers.arcgis.com/calcite-design-system/components/) is only updated after `beta` releases.
+Storybook is deployed during every `next` release, whereas the [SDK site](https://developers.arcgis.com/calcite-design-system/components/) is only updated after `beta` releases.
 Storybook is a great resource for testing the newest changes and viewing the newest API reference.

 ### Writing stories